Right now, you are probably thinking one of two things:

 For Spiritual Growth: “The Sacred Enneagram” // Christopher Heuertz

 I hope you found this post informative!
-Whether you’re an Enneagram fanatic or new to this personality tool, my desire for you is that you use this information (and the resources listed above) to help you better understand yourself, your family, your friends, and your community.
-The more time and effort we put in to learn about our neighbors, the better we can love and spur them on for goodness.
+Whether you’re an Enneagram fanatic or total novice to this personality tool, my desire for you is that you use this information (and the resources listed above) to help you better understand yourself, your family, your friends, and your community.
+The more time and effort we put in to learning about our neighbors, the better we can love and spur them on for goodness.

 Illustrations Courtesy of @ginagomez.co and @keeleyshawart Instagram account

 They are both fabulous resources and a wealth of Enneagram knowledge!